-This margarita-infused watermelon is an almost effortless boozy snack that you’ll definitely want to try for your next cookout, pool party, picnic or whatever.
-Ice cold watermelon is the ultimate summertime snack and adding this easy twist will make it even more popular at a gathering.
+Margarita-infused watermelon is basically pieces of watermelon soaked in a mixture of tequila, orange liqueur, lime juice, and a little sugar.
+To make it, you simply pour the mixture over the watermelon and let it chill in the fridge for a while.
+The result is an almost effortless spiked fruit snack that you’ll definitely want to try for your next cookout, pool party, picnic or whatever.
+Ice cold watermelon is the ultimate summertime treat and adding this easy twist will make it even more popular at a gathering.
+I’ve served it a few times now and it is a consistent hit.
+Even my non-watermelon-eating self enjoys margarita-infused watermelon.
+Must be the booze.

 The recipe calls for a bit of fresh mint, which is optional but adds a refreshing twist that I recommend you try.
 It might even combat tequila breath?
 I can’t make any promises.
-Along with the recipe, below are 5 simple tips for picking the perfect watermelon regardless of how you intend to enjoy it.
+To make the best margarita-infused watermelon, you’ll want an exceptionally sweet and juicy watermelon.
+There are few tricks to picking a good watermelon, which I’ve included below.
+Keep this list in your back pocket for summertime because knowing how to pick a good watermelon is useful regardless of how you plan to eat it.
+This frozen watermelon mint lemonade is another good way to enjoy watermelon, by the way. 🙂

 How to Pick the Perfect Watermelon